poseidon-framework/poseidon-framework.github.io/trident.md

                            structural correctness
 ```

-`.trident` allows to work directly with genotype data (see `-p` below), but it is optimized for the interaction with Poseidon packages, which wrap and contextualize the data.
-Most `.trident` subcommands therefore have a central parameter, called `--baseDir` or simply `-d` to specify one or more base directories to look for packages.
+`trident` allows to work directly with genotype data (see `-p` below), but it is optimized for the interaction with Poseidon packages, which wrap and contextualize the data.
+Most `trident` subcommands therefore have a central parameter, called `--baseDir` or simply `-d` to specify one or more base directories to look for packages.
 For example, if all Poseidon packages live inside a repository at `/path/to/poseidon/packages` you would simply say `trident <subcommand> -d /path/to/poseidon/dirs/` and `trident` would automatically search all subdirectories inside of the repository for valid Poseidon packages (as identified by valid POSEIDON.yml files).

 You can arrange a Poseidon repository in a hierarchical way.
 For example: